Academic Good Standing Policy for Undergraduate Students

 Students with serious or repeated academic deficiencies are subject to dismissal from Quinnipiac.
 After a period of at least one year, dismissed students who have demonstrated academic achievement elsewhere may file a new application for admission to Quinnipiac.
 Permission to reapply does not guarantee readmission to Quinnipiac or to the program from which the student was dismissed.

 With the exception of the first-time, full-time students and first-time, full-time transfer students as noted above, students are usually placed on probation after their first deficient semester.
 Individual students may be continued on probation for subsequent semesters if they make progress in addressing their deficiency.
-However, students who are deficient after a total of three semesters on probation, two semesters after the freshman year, or two semesters after transferring to Quinnipiac are suspended or dismissed.
+However, students who are deficient after a total of three semesters on probation, two semesters after the first-year, or two semesters after transferring to Quinnipiac are suspended or dismissed.
 Any student who has a GPA below 1.2 after two semesters is dismissed.
 Suspended and dismissed students may appeal their sanction to the Academic Appeals Committee, consisting of a representative from the Office of Academic Innovation & Effectiveness, undergraduate school and college deans or their designee (an associate dean), and two students appointed by the student government president.

 The Appeals Committee may change a suspension or a dismissal to a lesser sanction.
 All notifications of decisions and of meeting times of the Appeals committee are sent to the permanent address of affected students by Federal Express or First-Class Mail (probation notices only).
 It is the responsibility of students to be sure they can be contacted and, if necessary, respond promptly to committee notices.
 No parents, family members, attorneys or any other third parties are permitted to attend or participate in any academic hearing.